embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 After reading this article, you will:
 - understand the standard build flow in embedded software development,
 - learn about the additional steps performed during the Arduino build process,
-- know where to find the build files and caches,
+- know where to find the build files, caches, and linked libraries,
 - discover what language Arduino sketches are actually written in.

 ## Let's get started!